-The Supplier shall not instigate any form of publicity or make any statement or submission to investors, the media or government referring to Colt without first obtaining prior written permission from Colt (except where required by government of under the law).
-The Supplier may submit any such request to its primary contact at Colt to be directed for appropriate authorisation.
+The Supplier shall not make any statement or submission to investors, the media or government referring to Colt without obtaining prior written permission from Colt (except where required by government of under the law).
+The Supplier may submit any such request to its primary contact at Colt.

-Colt believes in vigorous yet fair competition and supports the development of appropriate competition laws.
+Colt believes in fair competition and supports the development of appropriate competition laws.
 The Supplier shall not engage in collaboration or other activity that reduces competition.

-The Supplier shall ensure that any unpublished, inside information it is party to regarding Colt is not used to either engage in or support insider trading (which is the use of material non-public information to attempt to profit through dealing in securities).
+The Supplier shall ensure that any unpublished, inside information to which it is party, regarding Colt, is not used to either engage in or support insider trading (which is the use of material non-public information to attempt to profit through dealing in securities).

 The Supplier shall not offer gifts in the form of cash, cash equivalent gifts, cheques, or other negotiable funds, nor shall it offer to any individual gifts or gratuities with a value of more than €150 (or equivalent, and €50 or equivalent in the case of a government-related supplier) per calendar year.
 Colt permits employees to accept gifts of modest value or reasonable business-related hospitality (e.g. dining or attending sports or social events) in accordance with internal guidelines, however the acceptance of gifts or hospitality must never be understood to imply that a benefit will be awarded to the Supplier.